Brooke Clay Taylor: habitual traveler.

-This blog and I have been through a lot together: graduate school, first jobs, second jobs, cross-country moves, third jobs, fourth jobs, funerals, an engagement, a marriage ... and a divorce.
+This blog and I have been through a lot together: graduate school, first jobs, second jobs, cross-country moves, third jobs, fourth jobs, funerals, love, heart break, and second chances.

 We've learned a lot, grown even more and we're still adventuring.